sebastianromerocruz/1134-data-structures-and-algorithms/lectures/03-asymptotic-analysis/README.md

 >
 > T<sub>sqrt</sub>(n) = 5,000,000,000 + 6 = **5,000,000,006**

 As `n` grows larger and larger, the value of the constant stops mattering at all.
 So, in asymptotic analysis, we always drop the low-order terms.
-Morover, we also irgnore the leading constants of the highest-order term:
+Morover, we also ignore the leading constants of the highest-order term:

 > T<sub>naïve</sub>(n) = 5n + 6 ≅ n
 >